psystablecoin/psy-contract/README.md

 PSY, the governance token is not available at launch. the original codebase distributes and mint new tokens when users interact with contracts.
 The change turned off these functions at launch.

 ### Adjusted Oracle mechanism
-Oracle has been changed to support exotic assets
+Oracle has been changed to support exotic assets.

-### Future AMO module compatibility
+### Flash minting
-Algorithmic Market Operation(AMO) is a mechanism to mint token from system and profit from market operations such as providing SLSD to a lending protocol or a DEX as long as it won't impact to the price peg.
-The system has slack to add this mechanism in the future.
+Flashminting to support a variety of arbitrage operations.

 ## Getting Started